Vehicles included are:

 The ULEZ will be enforced based on the declared emissions of the vehicle rather than the age - but Euro VI engines are generally those registered with the DVLA after 2014.

 We would prefer vehicle owners to use vehicles that meet the new emissions standards rather than pay a daily charge.

 A daily charge runs form midnight to midnight.
 If you drive within the ULEZ area across two days, for example before midnight and after midnight, you will have to pay two daily charges.

 These are in addition to any Congestion Charge or Low Emission Zone (LEZ) charges that apply.

 If your vehicle does not meet the required ULEZ standards you can:

-Any HGV or coach with emissions reduction technology fitted must have this certified by the CVRAS.
-Once certified, we will be notified directly.
+Any HGV, bus, coach or refuse vehicle with emissions reduction technology fitted needs to have this certified by the CVRAS.
+Once certified, the owner should notify TfL directly.

 More details on the retrofit accreditation process and suppliers are available on the Energy Savings Trust website.